Astrometric mock observations for determining the local dark matter density: The mock data

 \section{The mock data}

-As mentioned in Sect. \ref{MA_tracer}, the MA method needs density fall-off and velocity dispersion profiles of an observed tracer population.
-Accordingly, we create tracer stars that are dynamically consistent with the assumed galaxy model in Sect. \ref{model}.
-We assign three-dimensional positions and velocities in the Cartesian coordinates, $(x,y,z,v_x,v_y,v_z)$, to the tracer stars.
-In this model, the sun is presumed to be located at $(x,y,z)=(0,0,0)$ and at rest.
+We created tracer stars dynamically consistent with the assumed galaxy model in Sect. \ref{model}.
+We assigned three-dimensional positions and velocities, $(x,y,z,v_x,v_y,v_z)$ to the tracer stars.
+In this model, the Sun is presumed to be located at $(x,y,z)=(0,0,0)$ and at rest.

 As well as the model components, we assume the tracer density profile to be